 Pecan trees grow mainly in the south-central and southeastern United States—in fact, Texas chose the pecan tree as its official state tree back in 1919, and pecans are featured in virtually every tourist stop in parts of Georgia.

 Pecans are typically harvested mid-October through November, and these tasty nuts make a great addition to muffins, cookies, pies, and other baked goods.
-Head outdoors and take advantage of one of fall's best freebies.
+Head outdoors and take advantage of one of the fall's best freebies.

 Where to Find Pecans